Sycnex/Windows10Debloater/README.md

 Xbox Identity Provider, and
 ContactSupport.

-# Silent, Interactive, and GUI Applciation
+# Silent, Interactive, and GUI Application

 There are now 2 versions of my Windows10Debloater - There is an interactive version, and a pure silent version.
 The silent version now utilizes the switch parameters: -Sysprep, -Debloat -Privacy and -StopEdgePDF.
 The silent version can be useful for deploying MDT Images/sysprepping or any other way you deploy Windows 10.
 This will work to remove the bloatware during the deployment process.